rumca-js/Django-link-archive/README_install.md

-# Docker [under constructon]
+# Docker

 Docker image is available at [hub.docker.com](https://hub.docker.com/r/rozbujnik/django-link-archive)

 Notes:

- - the image uses 'admin' user, with 'admin' password by default
  - configure docker-compose.yml according to your own setup
+ - the image by default uses 'admin' user, with 'admin' password
  - django can be accessed locally with 127.0.0.1:8000, via browser
+ - after running the docker image you will be asked to login, and to configure the instance
+ - you scan check 'browsers' if they work using page properties page
+ - you should check 'sources' to enable some of them

 # Overview